 Make sure the car is in a nice cool, shaded area, then vacuum leather using a soft bristle attachment so it does not mark the leather.
 The reason you vacuum it first is so you will not be rubbing excessive surface dirt back into the leather.

 Applying with the microfibre pad means you can keep it away from other areas., like the Alcantra bolsters here.

 Spray the Leather Love into a microfibre applicator pad and gently rub it into the leather surface.
 Let it sit for 10 minutes, or till dry and then do it again, this time wiping it clean with a microfibre cloth after 5 mins, to remove any extra residue off the surface.
 Do this once every two weeks till the hot days are over and your leather will be helped dramatically.

 The final finish, note how there is no white residue in the leather perforations.

 If your leather no longer feels soft and supple, it is most likely needing a really good dose of Love.
 Basically, spray a good amount into the applicator and apply to the leather area, let it dry for 15 mins then apply again the same way.
 Let it sit for a few hours, even overnight, before doing it twice more as above and then on the final coat, wiping down the seat after 5 minutes.
 Then apply the Leather Guard afterwards and you are done.
 This more intensive treatment we have used many times before to bring back leather that many thought was dead!

 I hope this article has helped you out with looking after your cars leather, if you have not read it yet, have a look at our big leather care article by clicking here.
-If you have any questions please feel free to contact me via email email@example.com or call our office most days on (07) 5445 6065.
+If you have any questions, please email firstname.lastname@example.org or FREECALL our office on 1800 351 308.